What is first-party data activation?

 Defining first-party data

-To understand its activation, let’s define first-party data.
+To understand its activation, let’s first define first-party data.
 Sometimes referred to as “proprietary data”, first-party data refers to information collected directly from individuals by an organization.
 The information includes insights into customer behaviors, preferences, and interactions.
 This data becomes a cornerstone for building personalized customer experiences and fueling targeted marketing campaigns.

 First-party data is also distinct from second- and third-party data, which are types of customer data from external sources.